jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * ``echo $(oc  get route el-test-app-event-listener --template='http://{{.spec.host}}')``
 * Copy the URL printed in the console.
-* Add a webhook in your git repository
+* Add a webhook in your git repository fork (Settings/Webhooks) using this URL.

 ### Push a new commit

+In your cloned repository push an empty commit to activate the webhook and start a pipeline run.

 `` git commit -m "empty-commit" --allow-empty && git push origin test-openshift-pipeline ``